New York Medical Marijuana Laws and Regulations

 - Cannot serve more than five certified patients

-- Must be licensed by Department of Health to legally dispense medication to patients or caregivers with a valid registry ID card
+- Must be licensed by the Department of Health to legally dispense medication to patients or caregivers with a valid registry ID card

 - Initial registration is valid for two years, at which time renewal is required